aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/python/links/get/_index.md

 1. Create an object to connect to the Cloud API
 1. Upload your document file
 1. Get all hyperlink annotations for a specific PDF document
+1. Checks the response and logs the result
+1. If the operation is successful, you can print the link annotation or use the link annotation in another way

 {{% /blocks/products/pf/agp/feature-section-col %}}